kyle-gonzales/cmsc134mp3-diez_gonzales_pulvera/README.md

 </script>
 ```

-Upon fetching the posts from the database, the post is rendered on the webpage as an actual HTML form, and the client;s browser automatically attempts to submit the request.
+Upon fetching the posts from the database, the post is rendered on the webpage as an actual HTML form, and the client's browser automatically attempts to submit the request.
 However, even without server-side input sanitization, the server rejects the request from our malicious form due to the absence of a valid CSRF token:

 ![alt text](./assets/image13.png)